kissmetrics/km-support/_posts/2010-01-02-people-events-properties.md

 * `Shared content` (on Twitter or Facebook, for example)
 * `Billed` or `Purchased` (ie. paid you)

 These *actions* aren't limited to just visiting a particular URL.
 The event might happen on one of your servers, or even happen offline (the customer responds to your sales person's phone call, for example).
-To handle such a variety of actions, KISSmetrics provides a [large number of ways for you to send us this data][data-ways].
+To handle such a variety of actions, Kissmetrics provides a [large number of ways for you to send us this data][data-ways].

 Our [Best Practices][best-practices] are a great start to introduce you to important events to record.
 We have guides for SaaS and e-commerce businesses.